Raymi306/python-tutorial-codeblocks/app/templates/11_first_projects.md

 ## Making a game

-You should have the tools now to make yourself a guessing game now.
+You should have the tools to make yourself a guessing game now.
 You may want to give it a go yourself, and then compare it to the sample below:

 ```py
 {{guessing_game}}